CIBIT-UC/musicnf-novelinterface/results/results_v0.1.md

 Participants' ratings of the pleasantness of each chord during the localizer run.
 ```

 Participants answered the POMS questionnaire immediately before and after the MRI neurofeedback session.
 The results are shown in the following figure.
-The statistical comparison between the pre- and post- POMS scores was performed using a Wilcoxon signed-rank test (paired samples).
+The statistical comparison between the pre- and post- POMS scores was performed using a Wilcoxon signed-rank test (paired samples) with Holm-Bonferroni correction (p=0.05).

 ```{figure} #fig:behav-poms
 :label: behav-poms